 The thing is that for travel and landscape photography, location matters.

 On the other hand, advanced amateur photographers will always be able to purchase an external GPS module if they wish to.
-For those who do not need it, the D5500 will cost less.
+For those who don’t need it, the D5500 will cost less.

 Arguably, Nikon D5500 is the best affordable camera for landscape photography (for beginners).